-In this study, a device for monitoring Carbon Monoxide gas in the form of a gas detector was created, as well as an application for monitoring gas that is read by the tool.
-Based on the study's findings, the following conclusions were reached: (1) A Carbon Monoxide gas level monitoring system based on IoT is produced as a result of research using this spiral development model, the development of which lies in the monitoring application used, which can transmit gas data in real-time to facilitate the detection of invisible CO gas levels and odorless around so that the presence of gas can be detected.
+In this study, a device for monitoring Carbon Monoxide gas in the form of a gas detector was created, as yell as an application for monitoring gas that is read by the tool. based on the study's findings, the following conclusions were reached: (1) A Carbon Monoxide gas level monitoring system based on IoT is produced as a result of research using this spiral development model, the development of which lies in the monitoring application used, which can transmit gas data in real-time to facilitate the detection of invisible CO gas levels and odorless around so that the presence of gas can be detected.
 (2) There are three testings this research.
 The first test in this research is to test the gas detector by testing each component, and the results show the tool works well because all functions on the components work as expected.
-The monitoring application was tested in the second test.
 The last test is functionality testing to determine how feasible the tool can be used, with 100% results indicating that the monitoring tool can function and be used.